What Do Property Management Companies Do? (And How to Vet Them)

-- Handle compliance issues; housing regulations, tax regulations, and insurance are just a few compliance matter that a property management company can handle.
+- Handle compliance issues; housing regulations, tax regulations, and insurance are just a few compliance matters that a property management company can handle.

-While a property management company can help you immensely, not every property owner needs one.
-Ask yourself some questions as you consider your needs:
+While property manager companies can help you immensely, not every property owner needs one.
+However, you will make the most of your investment without becoming inundated with your property’s micromanagement.
+Ask yourself these questions as you consider your needs:

-- Does your schedule allow you to handle issues that require immediate attention?
+- Does my schedule allow me to handle issues that require immediate attention?

-- Are you willing to take care of the day-to-day management tasks yourself?
+- Can I take care of the day-to-day management tasks by myself?

-- Do you understand the regulations concerning all types of housing programs?
+- Do I understand the regulations concerning building codes and housing programs?

 Considerations when vetting property management companies:

 Owning commercial property generally means that you will eventually require a trusted property management company.
 Many companies may be willing to help you manage your property, but each comes with expenses and effort.
 How do you qualify these options to ensure that everything is taken care of, and your property is running smoothly and worry-free?
 Proper vetting can help you minimize risks and maximize ROI from your commercial property.

 First and foremost, ensure that the company you’re considering hiring has a good reputation for property management.
 Many companies and independent contractors claim to handle any property, whether a suite of offices or an industrial park.
 Still, find the proof by researching or asking for testimonials.
 Can their references substantiate their claims?
 Can you find other people who have worked with them?
 This approach excludes many startup companies, but your investment comes first, and experience is critical.